-- providing buoyancy for anyone who is a weak or non-swimmer.
+- providing buoyancy for anyone who is a weak swimmer or a non-swimmer.

 Life Jacket Requirements:

-The best life jackets for children are only helpful if they actually work — so here are some crucial elements to note:
+The best life jackets for children are only helpful if they actually work.
+Here are some crucial elements to note:

-- Life-saving jackets/vests must be appropriate for the wearer’s fit/size.
+- Life-saving jackets and vests must be appropriate for the wearer’s fit/size.